karthikathota/Cloud/Azure/Readme.md

 How a organization chooses to do a business
 Ultimately it is the process of defining, implementing and monitoring a framework of policies that guides and organization's cloud operations

+#### How is it achieved

+1) Azure policy and blueprint: makes sure that certain policies are followed
+2) Management grops: allows to manageme subscriptions
+3) Custom roles
+4)